 Lisa answers the Inquiries that come in from people asking questions about one (or more) of our dogs.
 She also assists in keeping our database of dogs current. ➤ Read more

 Irene and her husband spend winters in beautiful La Paz and are only too willing to get involved in many efforts to make life better ➤ Read more

 After 25 years as a serial entrepreneur, Charlene came to La Paz with her husband to retire.
-Always a dog lover with an I/T background ➤ Read more
+Always a dog lover and having health care I/T ➤ Read more